Grief and Estrangement on Father’s Day

 This is one of the most confusing parts of surviving parental harm.
 Your nervous system can simultaneously hold the truth that he hurt you and the longing for the father you needed.
-These two things are not contradictions.
-They are the reality of what it means to have been a child dependent on someone who could not show up for you.
+These are not contradictions.
+They are the reality of being a child dependent on someone who could not show up for you.

 The quiet wound of emotional absence